 3. Invoice Factoring

-Also known as Invoice Financing, factoring provides immediate business funding.
-Factoring is a common solution for businesses who struggle to collect on-time payments from their customers.
-When receivables are delayed, it can create cash flow issues, especially for companies who experience periods of slim profit margins and have higher operating costs.
+Also known as invoice financing, factoring provides immediate business funding.
+Factoring is a common solution for businesses that struggle to collect on-time payments from their customers.
+When receivables are delayed, it can create cash flow issues, especially for companies that experience periods of slim profit margins and have higher operating costs.

 Companies pursuing invoice factoring usually desire quick access to funding and want to reduce the time spent getting squared away with customers.
 Businesses choosing this financing type will go through a third-party company.
 The third-party organization becomes entirely responsible for accounts receivable.